Fairlay/FairlayPublicAPI/README.md

 This is a free service to scrape all markets on Fairlay.
 For all POST requests (creating/changing markets and orders) use the paid [Private API](../Private-API).
-* The data is updated every 5 seconds
+* The data on the free servers is updated every 5 seconds
+* For Professional Users there exist private servers with an update frequency of half a second.
+Please contact   fairlay+api@protonmail.com to get access.
 * You have to accept GZIP, DEFLATE in your HEADER
 * Use the __*SoftChangedAfter*__ parameter for incremental calls.
 Retrieve the server time and only query markets that have changed after your last request
 * 12 incremental calls are allowed per minute (the __*SoftChangedAfter*__ parameter must be set to not more than 30 seconds in the past)